paweljakubas/j-random-matrices/chapters/basic-algebra.md

 100 101
 104 105
 ```
-There is a way to choose either whole columns or rows by using *a:* :
+There is a way to choose either all columns or all rows by using *a:* :
 ```
    sel=: (<(<a:),(<0 1))
    sel { m